 Changing Your Name After the Divorce Is Finalized

-In Florida, if you want to change your name after your divorce has already been finalized and the name change was not included in the divorce decree, you will need to follow the legal name change process.
+In Florida, if you want to change your name after your divorce has been finalized and the name change was not included in the divorce decree, you must follow the legal name change process.

 Here are the steps involved:

-- Obtain the necessary forms: You will need to obtain a Petition for Change of Name (Adult) form.
+- Obtain the necessary forms: A Petition for Change of Name (Adult) form must be obtained.

 - Get fingerprints taken (if required): Some counties in Florida require you to submit fingerprints along with your petition.
 Check your local county's requirements and, if necessary, have your fingerprints taken by a law enforcement agency or an authorized service provider.

 - File the petition: Submit your completed petition, fingerprint card (if required), and any other necessary documents to the appropriate circuit court in the county where you reside.
-There will be a filing fee associated with the submission, which can vary by county.
+A filing fee will be associated with the submission, which can vary by county.
 Be prepared to pay this fee when you file your petition.

 - Attend a hearing (if required): Depending on your county, you may be required to attend a court hearing before a judge approves your name change.
 During the hearing, the judge may ask questions about your reasons for the name change and review the submitted documents.
 If the judge approves your request, they will issue a signed order granting the name change.